unruhe73/python-adventure-game-engine/README.md

 `bring item`

 You’re saying to the game engine that you want to collect the item and put it into your inventory.
 Of course you could translate these verbs in the language you can speak.
-Remember that you can translate just the part into square parenthesis, so the English part:
+Remember that you can translate just the words into square parenthesis, so the English **actions** section:

       "actions": {
           "catch": ["catch", "get", "grab", "take", "bring"],